Felixdiamond/deepseek-on-android/README.md

 - **Processor:** Snapdragon 8 Gen 2/3 (or equivalent) — required for optimal performance
 - **RAM:** Minimum **8GB** (12GB+ recommended for the 7B model)
 - **Storage:** At least **12GB** of free storage

+**PS:** These are the recommend hardware, but you can run it on really low end hardware too, for example, i run the 1.5b on my Infinix smart 8 budget phone of 4gb ram and Unisoc UMS9230 processor.

 ### Software
 - Android 10 or higher